Best Skinny Fat Resistance Exercises

 Exercises

-A type of workout that uses a person’s body weight (and sometimes added weight) to maintain muscles/mass, build strength and muscle mass, and increase endurance (tone muscles) with little or no equipment as well as improve core strength, posture, flexibility, and balance.
+A type of workout that uses a person’s body weight (and sometimes added weight, ropes, and/or straps in suspension)(37, 38) to maintain muscles/mass, build strength and muscle mass, and increase endurance (tone muscles) with little or no equipment as well as improve core strength, posture, flexibility, and balance.
 Improves overall health and longevity.

 Achieves more muscular endurance (tone) and less muscular strength (hypertrophy) if additional resistance (added weight) is not used.